FoalTS/foal/docs/basics/modules.md

 ## Nested modules

-When your app grows up, you may be interested in splitting your app into several modules.
+When your app grows up, you may be interested in splitting your app into several modules (authentication, admin, home, public, etc).
 Here's an example on how to embed your modules:

 ```typescript
 const Module1: Module = {